econnet/econ/plan.rst

 I make their life easier, too.

 From cooperation follows a better distribution of effort and reward.
-Technically, easier needs to be defined and involves measuring and recording.
+Technically, "easier" needs to be defined and involves measuring and recording.

 Information sharing produces fairness.